ResMed (RMD)

 13. Is Now The Time To Buy ResMed?

 ResMed’s P/E ratio based on the next 12 months is 22.4x.
-Looking at the healthcare landscape right now, ResMed trades at a pretty interesting price.
-If you trust the business and its direction, this is an ideal time to buy.
+When scanning the healthcare space, ResMed trades at a fair valuation.
+For those confident in the business and its management team, this is a good time to invest.